 Evaluate cultural resources within the APE to determine if they meet established criteria for inclusion on the National Register of Historic Places (NRHP);

-Identify and evaluate cultural resources within the areas of indirect impact;
+Identify and evaluate cultural resources within the APE for areas of indirect impacts;

 Determine the effects of the project on significant cultural resources;

-Prepare plans and procedures addressing unanticipated discoveries of cultural resources, human remains, and paleontological resources;

-Prepare a Historic Properties Management Plan (FERC 2002); and.
+Develop information needed to prepare a Historic Properties Management Plan for the Project.

-Mitigation of affected Register-Eligible sites.

 If applicable, explain the relevant resource management goals of the agencies and/or Alaska Native entities with jurisdiction over the resource to be studied.
 [Please include any regulatory citations and references that will assist in understanding the management goals.

 The term “cultural resources” is often used as a synonym for the legal term “historic properties” defined in the National Historic Preservation Act (NHPA) and its accompanying regulations (36 CFR 800).
 Historic properties include prehistoric or historic sites, buildings, structures, objects or districts eligible for listing on the National Register of Historic Places (NRHP) (36 CFR 800, 36 CFR 60).
-These may be resources such as archaeological sites (e.g., open-air campsites, stone chipping localities, game kill sites, and butchering sites), cultural landscapes, traditional cultural properties (TCPs), sacred sites, and paleontological sites.
+These may be resources such as archaeological sites (e.g., open-air campsites, stone chipping localities, game kill sites, and butchering sites), traditional cultural properties (TCPs), sacred sites, and paleontological sites.
 In the study area, the vast majority of cultural resources are prehistoric archaeological sites.
 A number of laws and regulations apply to the treatment of historic properties in the vicinity of the Susitna-Watana Project.

 Section 106 of the National Historic Preservation Act (16 USC § 470), as amended, requires that any federally funded, licensed, or permitted project consider the undertaking’s effects on cultural resources.
 The implementing regulations in 36 CFR 800 require that the lead federal agency consult with the State Historic Preservation Office (SHPO), Native American groups, local governments, and the public.
 The Section 106 process provides for identification and evaluation of historic properties, determination of effect, and a mechanism for resolution of any adverse effects (mitigation).
 In the case of prehistoric sites such as those found in the Project area, data recovery (excavation) and avoidance (if feasible) are the most likely approaches to mitigation.